-Helena Mentis is an associate professor in the Department of Information Systems at the University of Maryland, Baltimore County (UMBC) and the director of the Bodies in Motion Lab.
-Her research interests span the areas of human-computer interaction (HCI), computer supported cooperative work (CSCW), and health informatics.
-She has conducted research on using touchless interaction in the operating room, the challenges with training gestural systems, how to sense and perceive movement qualities, the place for gestural interaction in the home, and designing for somaesthetic awareness through movement in the dark.
+Helena Mentis is a professor in the Department of Information Systems at the University of Maryland, Baltimore County (UMBC) and the director of the BIM Lab.
+Her research interests span the areas of human-computer interaction (HCI), computer-supported cooperative work (CSCW), and health informatics.
+She has conducted research on surgical telemedicine systems to support surgeon remote collaboration and education, movement sensor systems for Parkinson’s patients to see and discuss activity and bodily experience with their healthcare providers, and browser plugins for those with dementia to negotiate online safety with their partners, among others.
 She has also employed a variety of methods in her work, but primarily performs participant observations and interviews throughout a design research process.

 Mark Berczynski, M.S.

-Mark Berczynski is a lecturer in the Engineering and Computing Education Program UMBC and lab manager of the Bodies in Motion Lab.
+Mark Berczynski is a lecturer in the Engineering and Computing Education Program UMBC and lab manager of the BIM Lab.
 His research interests include human-computer interaction (HCI), medical informatics, and cyber security.
 In addition to managing the operations of the lab, he provides technical support to undergraduate researchers and facilitates in the documentation, prototyping, and development of new and ongoing projects.

 Jwawon Seo, M.S., Fall 2019-Present